Increasing positive monoids of ordered fields are FF-monoids: From Puiseux Monoids to Positive Monoids

-\begin{example} Consider again the field of rational functions $\rr(X)$ with the ordering given in Example~\ref{ex:non-Archimedean field of fractions}.
-Take $\{p_n\}$ to be an increasing enumeration of the set of primes, and take $P$ to be the Puiseux monoid of $\rr(X)$ given in \eqref{eq:classic strongly increasing PM}.
-As we have already mentioned, $P$ is a strongly increasing Puiseux monoid of $\rr$.
-So it follows by \cite[Theorem~3.9]{GG16} that every submonoid of $P$ is increasing in $\rr$ and, therefore, in $\rr(X)$.
+\begin{example} Consider again the field of rational functions $\rr(X)$ with the ordering given in Example~\ref{ex:non-Archimedean field of fractions}, and let $\{p_n\}$ be an increasing enumeration of the prime numbers considered as elements of the prime subfield of $\rr(X)$.
+In addition, let

+It is clear that $P$ is a strongly increasing Puiseux monoid of the ambient field $\qq$.
+So it follows by \cite[Theorem~3.9]{GG16} that every submonoid of $P$ is increasing in $\qq$ and, therefore, in $\rr(X)$.
 However, $P$ is not strongly increasing as a positive monoid of $\rr(X)$; this is because $X$ is an upper bound for $P$.
 Hence a positive monoid might fail to be strongly increasing even when all its submonoids are increasing. \end{example}